radixdlt/node-runner/Readme.md

-This is node runner cli which can be used for Ubuntu 20.04 to bring the nodes and query endpoints.
+This is node runner cli which can be used for Ubuntu 20.04 to bring up the node and query endpoints.
 It uses python3 which comes installed on Ubuntu 20.04 and all modules that are inbuild in python3.
-One can find the hardware/OS specification for the node can be found [here](https://docs.radixdlt.com/documentation-component/betanet/radix-nodes/running-a-full-node.html#_setting_up_your_environment)
+One can find the hardware/OS specification for the node [here](https://docs.radixdlt.com/documentation-component/betanet/radix-nodes/running-a-full-node.html#_setting_up_your_environment)

 ## nodecli script
 The nodecli.py script helps to run node in two modes - Docker compose and Systemd.
-It has inbuilt help which you can check by running below
+It has inbuilt help which you can check by running below.
+User running this script should have sudo without password access.

 ```shell script